Flexible Cross-Project Dashboards in the BrightWork Portfolio Reporting Area

 It could be a series of project that are of particularly high-value, maybe sensitive projects that require extra scrutiny, or some other grouping that is of importance to you.

-Types of Project Management Reports in the BrightWork Portfolio Area
+Features of Portfolio Reports in BrightWork

 Some of the flexible cross-project reporting dashboards include: